Fabiqula/LLM-Document-Assistant-with-Streamlit/README.md

 # LLM-Document-Assistant-with-Streamlit
 A Streamlit-based app for document summarization and Q&amp;A using OpenAI and Pinecone embeddings.
-Supports PDF, DOCX, and TXT files
+Supports PDF, DOCX, and TXT files.
+Open with Google Colab or Jupyter Notebook.

 Document Summarization and Q&A App
 This app is a Streamlit-based tool that enables summarization and question-answering on uploaded documents,